When to travel to France for your tour: weather and seasons

 Paris in the springtime…?

 We’ve all heard about Paris in the springtime, and it can be nice, but it can also be wet.
-Personally, I think your best bet for travel in France is in early September (yes, I know the cheap flights start on the 15th).
+Personally, I think your best bet for travel in France is in early September (yes, I know the cheap flights may not be available).
 It’s not going to be particularly hot but the chances of cooler/wetter weather are reduced, and people tend to be more relaxed after the summer break craziness.
 There’s the prospect of the wine harvest, too.
 Otherwise go for June, but it may be busier.

 France’s climate is varied, not just the Mediterranean!